-At a polyfiber-swathed table, in the once la-di-da dining room of a still pricey home for old Jews, Lou is sing sing singing out loud, to the Hebrew songs in his head.
+At a polyfiber-swathed table, in the once la-di-da dining room of a still pricey home for old Jews, my best friend’s father Lou is sing sing singing out loud, to the Hebrew songs in his head.
 His meal-time gal pal Ethel signals for him to keep it down, but Lou’s on a roll and frankly doesn’t give a damn, so he lets it rip and she turns to me, this elegant, fierce, old femme, and lets me know, in no uncertain terms, that during the war, she saw her mother and three younger sisters murdered, in front of her eyes, in ice-cold blood.

 Lou hits a high note.